 Yoshida pondered for a long time about how to change this mind set, coming to the conclusion that the development team needed to start again from scratch.
 They had to break away from class concepts and target high standards in design, performance and quality.

 So instead of developing the car to meet the needs of high-volume markets such as the United States, it was primarily designed to appeal to the most demanding world market – Europe.

-Working from an all-new platform – or sub-structure of a car, around which a vehicle is designed, engineered and constructed – every area of the ninth-generation Corolla was developed afresh from a different perspective.
+Working from an all-new platform, every area of the ninth-generation Corolla was developed afresh from a different perspective.